PelicanCult/pcResponsiveImages/README.md

 ```
 loadSmallerImages: true
 ```
-When `loadSmallerImages` is set to `tru`e, as a browser width shrinks and enters a new breakpoint, the smaller image size will be loaded.
+When `loadSmallerImages` is set to `true`, as a browser width shrinks and enters a new breakpoint, the smaller image size will be loaded.
 If set to `false`, smaller images will not be loaded (since an image is already downloaded to the client, there may be no need to make another request to the server).

 #### debug
 ```